 The Council wishes to acknowledge the advisory contributions made by several education professionals and private sector representatives.
-The master plan committee on career education was guided in its efforts by consultation with Dr. John R. Porter, formerly a director with National Center on Education and the Economy and currently serving as a superintendent in the state of New Jersey.
-Dr. Porter's guidance was an essential part of the final recommendations developed by the committee.
-In addition, the committee heard from a panel of Florida public and private sector representatives which included the following representatives: John Ferrell, Verizon; Cathy Martin, Workforce Florida, Inc. First Jobs/First Wages committee; Cathy Fleeger, Pinellas County Schools; Larry O'Donnell, Desoto County Schools; and, Joan Tiller, Valencia Community College.
+The master plan committee on career education was guided in its efforts by consultation with Dr. John R. Porter, formerly a director with the National Center on Education and the Economy and currently serving as a superintendent in the state of New Jersey.
+Dr. Porter's guidance played an essential role in the development of the committee's final recommendations.
+The committee also heard from a panel of Florida public and private sector representatives which included the following representatives: John Ferrell, Verizon; Cathy Martin, Workforce Florida, Inc. First Jobs/First Wages committee; Cathy Fleeger, Pinellas County Schools; Larry O'Donnell, Desoto County Schools; and, Joan Tiller, Valencia Community College.
+In addition, the Council acknowledges the comments and input from many school district and community college representatives who regularly provide testimony at Council meetings.